Troubled Bridges over water

 Other Thoughts: I was incredibly disappointed in this course not only because the design is currently poor but also because I feel that even with many things fixed this property has so much potential to be more than it will ever be in this layout.
 I can Only hope that they can improve what is currently there and make this property shine as it should.

 I do not recommend this course.
 Go to Stumpy if you are in the area and you will have a better time.
-May be just as wooded but at least there are fairways.
+May be just as wooded but there are fairways.

 6 is a weird shot with trees galore with OB practically in the fairway.
 It also starts the RHFH/LHBH friendly holes.